esrdapp/hpb-token-bridge/README.md

 (see hbb-bsc-bridge.js and bsc-hpb-bridge.js for more details)

-It achieves this by using an API bridge and web sockets:
+It achieves this by using an API bridge and web sockets to listen out for transactional events on one chain, and act as a "forwarder" to create the same mount of tokens on the other chain.

 HPB Netowrk web socket address: ws://ws.hpbnode.com BSC Test net web socket address: https://data-seed-prebsc-1-s1.binance.org:8545